ncoghlan/openshift-kallithea/README.md

 More information can be found at https://kallithea-scm.org/

-This quickstart is *not* recommended for production use, but should be perfectly acceptable for running demonstration servers.
+This quickstart is *not* recommended for production use, but should be perfectly acceptable for running demonstration servers. http://kallithea-ncoghlan.rhcloud.com/ is one such example.

 Running on OpenShift
 --------------------